appliedblockchain/ab-website/_projects/README.md

 ## Advice

 - The project banner image should not exceed **1000px** in width and **75 KB** in size
-- If you don't have an image, leave the `image` tag empty, a default image is set.
+- If you don't have an image, leave the `cover_image` tag empty, a default image is set.